supercmmetry/supercmmetry/README.md

 ### Hi there 👋

-- I'm a full stack developer familiar with a whole bunch of frameworks and algorithms.
+- ⚡ I'm a full stack developer familiar with a whole bunch of frameworks and algorithms.
-- ⚡ I’m currently working on hybridzip which is a unified compression platform for all your devices.
+- ⚡ I’m currently working on hybridzip, a unified compression platform.
 - 🌱 I’m currently learning: tensorflow2
 - 📫 How to reach me: Email me at vishaals2000@gmail.com